feelinglovelynow/ace-graph-database/README.md

       x: {
         nodes: {
           AceUser: { // AceUser is a node that is added to your schema during id: 'Start' above
-            fbFriends: { id: 'BidirectionalRelationshipProp', x: { has: 'many', nodeName: 'User', relationshipName: 'friends' } }, // if adding props to default ace nodes like AceUser, we recommend beginning the prop name w/ prefix
+            fbFriends: { id: 'BidirectionalRelationshipProp', x: { has: 'many', nodeName: 'User', relationshipName: 'friends' } }, // if adding props to default ace nodes like AceUser, we recommend beginning the prop name w/ a prefix
           },
         },
         relationships: {